-Can a Debt Collector have Me Arrested?
+Can a Debt Collector Have Me Arrested?

 The idea of going to prison because of debt is actually central in American history.
-After all, in the 18th and 19th centuries, over half all all prisoners in England were there for unpaid debt and colonization of the Americas began with these prisoners.
+After all, in the 18th and 19th centuries, over half all prisoners in England were there for unpaid debt and colonization of the Americas began with these prisoners.
 Once the colonies took root, many debtors became indentured servants in order to settle what they owed, or they fled to the U.S. to escape their debts.

 But once debtor’s prison was abolished in the U.S. in the 1830’s, by and large all jail time over owed money ceased.
 So if a collector threatens you with jail time, they’re almost always violating the law and you have a right to fight back.
 If you’re dealing with threatens of prison over your unpaid debts, don’t take it.
 Call us or complete the form to connect with the right experts for your situation.

 You can’t go to jail for unpaid consumer debts

 Whether it’s a loan, a credit card, your mortgage, a payday loan – it doesn’t matter.
 No collection on any consumer debt will end in jail time.
 It just doesn’t happen.
 You cannot be detained, jailed, forced into community service or work programs, or anything of the like over your unpaid debts.

 What’s more, according to the Fair Debt Collection Practices Act, it’s actually illegal for a debt collector to threaten you with any jail time.
 As a result, you can file a complaint and even sue a collector for violating the FDCPA if the make threats of this kind.
 So note the violations and make sure to report it.
 If you want to fight back, we can help you connect with professionals to do just that.

 Warning: Don’t ignore court orders

 It’s critical to note that there is one very specific way that a consumer debt can land you in jail – and it’s not because of the debt, itself.